-Everyone can find their favorite when strolling around Hanoi's Old quarter.
-Otherwise, you can have view to a holy attraction - Hoan Kiem lake.
-This is a pride of all Hanoians and the center for any distance measurement.
-There is a traditional food market in the area as well-one can imagine the freshness of ingredients provided to the restaurants nearby every early morning.
+Everyone can find their favorite when strolling around Hanoi's Old Quarter.
+This area is also home to a beloved holy attraction — Hoan Kiem Lake (Sword Lake).
+This is a source of deep pride for all Hanoians and the starting point for measuring any distance.
+There is a traditional food market in the area as well.
+One can imagine the freshness of ingredients provided to the nearby restaurants every early morning.

-We believe that Old Quarter -36 streets will leave you satisfied- with a full heart and stomach.
+We know that Old Quarter's 36 streets will leave you satisfied, with a full heart and and even fuller stomach.

 How to book a tour with us